Signed in as:

 The Rings of Power and the Craft of Influence

-In the Second Age, the three elven Rings of Power emerge as the most infamous jewelry in the mythology.
-Sauron, disguised as Annatar, taught the Elves of Eregion to forge rings that could amplify power and preserve beauty.
-Celebrimbor, grandson of Fëanor, created the Three Elven Rings: Narya (the Ring of Fire), Nenya (the Ring of Water), and Vilya (the Ring of Air), which were free from Sauron's direct touch.
-These rings preserved realms like Rivendell and Lothlórien but were still linked to the greater scheme.
-Their making reflects an advanced metallurgical imagination: rings conceived as closed circuits, binding force inward that are elegant in form, yet potent in function.
+In the Second Age, the Rings of Power emerge as the most infamous jewelry in Tolkien’s mythology.
+Sauron, disguised as Annatar (“Lord of Gifts”), taught the Elven-smiths of Eregion advanced ring-lore and techniques that could amplify power and preserve beauty.
+Under his tutelage, the Gwaith-i-Mírdain (the people of the Jewel-smiths) produced many wondrous works, but Celebrimbor, grandson of Fëanor and master of that craft, created the Three Elven Rings himself: Narya (the Ring of Fire), Nenya (the Ring of Water), and Vilya (the Ring of Air).
+Made without Sauron’s direct touch, the Three were intended for preservation and healing rather than domination; they sustained realms such as Rivendell and Lothlórien even as they remained, through design, linked to the larger system of power that Sauron had set in motion.

 Sauron, to control all of the rings forged by Celebrimbor, forged the One Ring in secret to rule them all, pouring his essence into it.
 This plain golden band, inscribed with Black Speech visible only in fire, became the ultimate instrument of domination.
-It enslaved the wearers of the Nine Rings (the Nazgûl), corrupted the Dwarven rings' bearers through greed, and tempted all who touched it.
-Those that possessed the three Elven Rings sensed Sauron's betrayal and removed their rings and hid them.
-In The Lord of the Rings, the One Ring drives the central quest, its power to dominate wills underscoring Tolkien's warning against the lust for control.
+It enslaved the wearers of the Nine Rings (the Nazgûl) corrupted the bearers of the Dwarven rings through greed and tempted all who touched them.
+Those who possessed the three Elven Rings sensed Sauron’s betrayal and removed their rings and hid them.

 Sauron’s role in their creation reveals Tolkien’s darker view of craft divorced from humility.
 The One Ring is not merely a masterwork; it is a device of domination.
-Sauron pours his own essence into the metal, collapsing the boundary between maker and object.
+Sauron poured his own essence into the metal, collapsing the boundary between maker and object.
 Unlike the Silmarils, which contain a holy light that was not of Fëanor’s making, the One Ring contains only Sauron’s will and hence cannot exist without corrupting others.

 The One Ring stands in deliberate contrast to the work of the Elven-smiths.
 Where the Three were instruments of preservation, made to sustain what already existed, the One Ring was conceived as a tool of domination.
 Forged by Sauron alone in the fires of the volcano Orodruin, it was not merely crafted by its maker but from him; Sauron poured a substantial portion of his own will and power into the metal itself.
 In doing so, he collapsed the boundary between craftsman and object, creating a ring that functioned less as an artifact than as an extension of his intent.